AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-05-why-i-love-godspeed-you-black-emperor.md

 Whoever made this video was able to perfectly capture the feeling that this song evokes: that of sitting at the edge of the world and witnessing an awe-inspiring catastrophe much greater than you or me or anything else on this planet: the detonation of a hydrogen bomb.
 It literally blows you away.

-When I close my eyes, I see this piece as the last few breaths of a dying universe, or a melancholy post-war composition echoing throughout the ruined streets of civilization.
+When I close my eyes, I picture this song as the last explosive breaths of a dying universe, or a post-war composition echoing throughout the ruined streets of civilization.
 GY!BE manages to convey feelings of desolation and destruction without uttering a single syllable.

 ## 3. We Drift Like Worried Fire

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=1158321089/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/track=1667278398/transparent=true/" seamless><a href="http://godspeedyoublackemperor.bandcamp.com/album/allelujah-dont-bend-ascend">ALLELUJAH!
 DON&#39;T BEND!
 ASCEND! by Godspeed You!
 Black Emperor</a></iframe>

-There's one word to describe this entire song: Unpredictable.
+There's one word to describe this entire song: Unstable.
 You feel happy, then sad.
 Happy, sad.
-Then you catch a fleeting glimmer of hope.
+Then you catch a fleeting glimmer of hope at the 8- and 9-minute marks.
 And then it's back to sadness, despair, and more of that GY!BE dissonance you simply can't get enough of.
 The emotions drift like worried fire, a lonely little flame dancing in the wind.

 The song in general is great, but there's absolutely nothing that compares to the masterful crescendo that begins at 12:00.
 It paints a very vivid image of a country frantically mobilizing for war and descending into chaos.
 I like to think that's what the album art represents—what little remains of the aftermath, at least.